 Hourly Rate Pricing

-This is the simplest approach and works well for maintenance jobs or when project scope is unclear.
+This is the simplest approach and works well for maintenance jobs or when the project scope is unclear.
 Calculate your costs, add your desired profit margin, and there’s your hourly rate.

 The downside?
 Clients often get nervous about open-ended hourly arrangements.
 They’re worried about bill shock, and fair enough too.